xucao-42/bilateral_normal_integration/README.md

                                                                                lambda1=1e-4,
                                                                                K=None)
 ```
+Here, the normal map, normal mask, depth map, and the depth mask should be of the same dimension.
-The depth mask here need not be identical to the normal mask.
+But the foreground of the depth mask need not be identical to the normal mask.
 That is, the prior depth map can be either sparse or dense,
 depending on your application.
 The refined depth map will have the same domain as the normal map.
 A new hyperparameter lambda1 is introduced to control the effect of the prior depth map.